fmuecke/Ipponboard/HOW_TO_BUILD.md

 	a: nmake
 	b: nmake install

-Note: The default directory in QT is defined by "configure -prefix <path>" and created by "nmake install".
+Note: The default directory in QT is defined by "configure -prefix \<path\>" and created by "nmake install".
 This also implicitly defines the QT INCLUDE- and LIB-Directory.
 To ensure that no such path dependency has to be included in the Ipponboard, it is recommended that the QT installation is executed as described here.
 To reconfigure the path, run "nmake confclean", change the setting and rerun nmake.

-##  checkout and setup sources
+##  Checkout and setup sources
 1. git clone https://gitlab.com/r_bernhard/Ipponboard.git
 2. Create versioninfo.h:
 	a: cd Ipponboard\base